xShOtDoOdx/MCForge-MCLawl/README.md

 Contributors
 ------------

-* If you are pushing your commits OR if you are doing a pull request, PLEASE set autocrlf to 'true' in your Git.
-Also make sure to NORMALIZE your entire local repo if it isn't already normalized.
-See [this link][4] for more info on setting autocrlf and re-normalizing your repo.
+* If you are pushing your commits OR if you are doing a pull request, PLEASE make sure to NORMALIZE your entire local repo if it isn't already normalized.
+The head repo is already normalized, so if you forked or pulled from the HEAD, everything should be alright.
+See [this link][4] for more info on re-normalizing your repo.
 **!NOTE!** Commits that do not handle the line-endings correctly *WILL* be reverted.

 * Do not commit large blocks of changes and files.
 Try to split and group these into smaller related pieces and commit these one by one.
 If you are adding a new file that might have 100+ lines of code additions, then that's allowed, just don't add anything else unrelated to that commit!